-Noémi Speiser has written two classic braiding referrences:
+Noémi Speiser is the author of two classic braiding references:

 Old English Pattern Books for Loop Braiding, 2000.
-Self-published [Now out of print.
-This is a sad state of affairs for the future of loop braiding.]
+Self-published [Now out of print, unfortunately.], and The Manual of Braiding, 1991.
+Self-published [also out of print]

 See end of page for a description of Noémi Speiser and Joy Boutrup’s recent 4-part historical follow-up to Old English Pattern Books: European Loop Braiding – parts I, II, III, and IV.
 At least these 4 publications are still in print.
-However they are strictly supplements to Old English Pattern Books for Loop Braiding, and don’t define any terms or concepts already covered there.
-You will get a lot more out of them if you have read the book they are based on, and have it available as a reference.
+However they are supplements to Old English Pattern Books for Loop Braiding, and don’t define any terms or concepts already covered there.

 Speiser also wrote a short, introductory how-to on loop braiding: Loop Manipulation Braiding Basic Instructions, 2002 – published by Jennie Parry, and also out-of-print.
 It may have only contained instructions for one braid (?) – the 5-loop square braid done with the European A-fell method, which is taught in many other places, including on fingerloop.org

-Noémi Speiser is best known in textile and braiding circles for her Manual of Braiding.
-The Manual is the textile world’s ultimate reference, as well as manual, on braiding.
+The Manual of Braiding is the textile world’s ultimate reference, as well as manual, on braiding.
 It fills in the many “holes” about braided structures that exist in Irene Emory’s “Primary Structures of Fabrics.”
 (As Speiser herself points out!)

 It covers every known textile braiding technique in the world, plus several “braiding-like” techniques – a totally incredible variety.
 Beyond the structural analyses, she also gives hands-on suggestions for creating these.
 I’m sure most textile libraries and guilds have a copy, though it is somewhat obscure because of being self-published.
 The book isn’t impressive-looking – it’s a large, spiral-bound paperback with no color pictures, but what it contains on braiding can’t be found anywhere else in one volume, and a lot of it probably can’t easily be found anywhere else, period.
 Very dense – this is not light reading, but is very fun browsing for a textile geek!